RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 > **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application.
 Running applications is not supported in Enterprise Developer Connect.

-Before you proceed, ensure that the Host Access for the Cloud (HACloud) service is running:<!-- Service name still isn't changed from Micro Focus-->
+Before you proceed, ensure that the Host Access for the Cloud (HA Cloud) service is running:<!-- Service name still isn't changed from Micro Focus-->
 1. From the Windows **Start** menu open the Services application.

-2. Navigate to the HACloud service and check whether its status is set to **Running**.
+2. Navigate to the Micro Focus HA Cloud service and check whether its status is set to **Running**.

 3. If it is not running, right-click the service and select **Start**.